sharriet/notebooks-for-students/README.md

-# notebooks-for-students
+# Notebooks for students

-A collection of notebooks for students learning python.
+This is a collection of public notebooks which I have made available for students and anyone else learning python.